-Setting up Paubox HIPAA Compliant Email for Microsoft Exchange contains three parts: Setting up Inbound encryption, Outbound encryption, and modifying your corporate firewall.
+Setting up Paubox HIPAA Compliant Email for Microsoft Exchange contains two parts.

 Part I: Setting up Paubox Inbound Encryption for Microsoft Exchange

-To get Paubox Inbound Encryption going, you’ll need to make 2 changes to your domain’s DNS records.
-First, change your MX record so that it has just one MX record:
+To get Paubox Outbound Encryption going, you’ll need to make the following change to your domain’s DNS records:

 v=spf1 ip4:10.1.1.1 include:_spf.paubox.com -all

-Where 10.1.1.1 is the public IP address you send email from with your Exchange server.
+Where 10.1.1.1 is the static public IP address you send email from with your Exchange server.
 Be careful NOT to actually set this to 10.1.1.1.
+This also needs to be sent to Paubox for us to create the Outbound Relay.

 Not sure how to do this?
 We can help during the integration process.